Hakimbek/my-spring-boot-notes/2_Project_Components/Dependency_Management/README.md

 - We only need to write a library name with specifying the version.
 It is helpful in multi-module projects.

 ## Maven Dependency Management System
-The Maven project inherits the following features from spring-boot-starter-parent:
+The Maven project inherits the following features from **spring-boot-starter-parent**:

 - The default Java compiler version
 - UTF-8 source encoding